 It’s not always easy watching your dog age.
 But, just because your dog is considered a senior doesn’t mean they don’t have many years ahead!
 As they do get older, the best thing you can do is to keep them happy, comfortable, and safe.

-How to Choose a Pet Carrier for an Older Dog
+Searching for the Best Pet Carrier for an Older Dog

 In this guide, we’ll cover several of the best carrier options for your elderly dog.
 These are also good choices for dogs who may not be able to walk long distances or have certain medical conditions.